mikeckennedy/smarter_web_deploy/GettingStarted.md

 Check that everything is setup by validating the connection.

-Click 'Finish' to publish your site.
+Click 'Publish' to publish your site.
 It should load the deployment site which then locally runs the deploy to produciton on the server.

 Welcome to a better way to publish your website to IIS.